 5. By default, surveys are set to Active.
 If you don't want the survey to be active, change the toggle to Inactive.

-6. Enter your desired question.
-(The most common question venues ask is “How did you hear about us?”)
+6. Enter your desired question, such as “How did you hear about us?”

-7. Select your desired type of answer for the question.
-There are two different types, either open field or drop-down.
+7. Next, you need to specify the type of answer you would like.
 An open field survey will allow the customer to type any answer they want into an input box.
 A drop-down survey will allow the customer to select an answer from a drop-down menu of choices you chose.
-(An example of a drop-down survey is first directly below, while an example of the open field survey is shown below that.)

-10. Repeat steps 6 through 9 for every question you want to have in this survey.
+10. Repeat steps 6 through 9 for each question in your survey.

 Congratulations, you have now successfully created your own custom survey!

-4. Click the “Update” button at the bottom of the page.
-If you forget to click this, none of your changes will be saved!
+4. Click the “Update” button at the bottom of the page to save.

 1. Click on Surveys in the left menu.